lemire/javaewah/README.md

 Java 6 or better is required.
+We found the very latest OpenJDK release offered the best performance.

 Real-world usage
 ----------------